LUMC-BioSemantics/beat-covid/fair-data-model/cytokine/CQs/README.md

 # Using Competency Questions for Data Model Verification

-This folder contains Competency Questions (Gruninger & Fox, 1995) that were constructed to verify the semantic model.
+This folder contains Competency Questions (CQs) (Gruninger & Fox, 1995) that were constructed to verify the semantic model.
 The set of CQs was extracted, refined and answered with support from domain experts and modellers.
 In literature, CQs are claimed as an efficient way of testing models, since they are based on real questions.
 It is also argued that CQs help to define design project requirements, such as adherence to process models and identification of stakeholders (Falbo, 2004).
+CQs are evaluated by means of the query used to answer them.
+In other words, if it is possible to write a query that returns proper answers to the question, then the CQs is validated.

-In this folder, CQS are answered in SPARQL queries for reusability purposes.
-We are aware of the possibility to checking the model by answering CQs using ShEx or Shacl.
+In this folder, CQs are answered in SPARQL queries for reusability purposes.
+We are aware of the possibility to checking the model by answering CQs using ShEx or SHACL.
 However, we decided to use SPARQL since queries can be reused in our project and by external users.

 # Reasoning
-The questions presented here were built in an attempt to cover all modules from the data model, namely biosample, clinical, lab measurement and severity score.
+The questions presented here were built in an attempt to cover all modules from the data model, namely biosample, lab measurement and severity score.

 #### CQ1 – What are all the samples (and their annotations) that were collected from a patient?
 This question intends to address samples collected for patients, but also the metadata around this concept, such as the target organ and the sampling process date.